-Two students from each state will be selected to attend Washington Week in March 2022 and each will receive a $10,000 undergraduate college scholarship.
-All applicants will be notified of selection results in early December 2021.
+Two students from each state will be selected to attend Washington Week in March of the academic year and each will receive a $10,000 undergraduate college scholarship.
+All applicants will be notified of selection results in early December of the academic year.

 ("*" denotes rules only applicable if/when Washington Week is held in-person)

 - *All students must agree to fully block both arrival and departure travel days to participate in Washington Week.

 - *No tours or trips will be permitted by individual delegates while traveling to or from Washington, D.C.
 Or while in Washington, D.C.
 This policy includes any other outside activity, conference, scholarship competition or event of another organization which is conducted in Washington, D.C.
 Or the surrounding area during the time frame of the program.
 All travel provided by The Hearst Foundations is round-trip only and scheduled within a specific time frame.

 *All travel provided by The Hearst Foundations is round-trip only and scheduled within predetermined time frames.

 - The chief state school officer from each state, the District of Columbia, and DoDEA must submit the names of their two delegates and two alternates in writing to The Hearst Foundations.
 Upon confirmation of qualifications, the program requires each delegate to submit a statement of participation including a code of conduct agreement to be signed by students and parents or legal guardians.